-In last month’s column (Estimating Total Welding Costs, March 2011), the components of the total costs involved with the process of welding were outlined.
+In my FM column Estimating Total Welding Costs (Welding Tips, March 2011), the components of the total costs involved with the process of welding were outlined.
 It was shown that a 10 percent decrease in the labor costs of welding results in a greater cost reduction than a 10 percent decrease in consumable costs – even in automatic processes such as submerged arc welding.

 Also shown was the time required to deposit one pound of weld metal for all of the various manual and semi-automatic welding processes.
 It is easy to see that if a welding process enabled the welder to deposit one pound of weld metal in less time, then that operation could potentially become more profitable.
 Now I will drill down and make a more detailed comparison between two of those processes – .045 in GMAW and .045 in MCAW – to see when it is advantageous to select one over the other.